ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 17:07:37 Jenkins-Imposed API Limiter: Current quota for Github API usage has 52 remaining (1 over budget).
 Next quota of 60 in 58 min.
 Sleeping for 4 min 9 sec.
 17:07:37 Jenkins is attempting to evenly distribute GitHub API requests.
 To configure a different rate limiting strategy, such as having Jenkins restrict GitHub API requests only when near or above the GitHub rate limit, go to "GitHub API usage" under "Configure System" in the Jenkins settings.
 ```
+Adding GitHub credentials will also fix these errors, as it avoids (heavily-restricted) anonymous access.

 The procedure beyond this point differs somewhat depending on the target, as the deployment
 configuration for local integration nodes and ACEaaS require different values.